-How to write a job-winning legal cover letter in 5 easy steps
+How to write a job-winning legal cover letter

 In this guide, we will teach you 5 easy steps for writing a legal cover letter.
 Keep reading to learn all about how to: